DEVOTIONALS

 ACTION:

-Have you accepted God’s salvation and allowed Him to change your life?
+accepted God’s salvation for you, and are you allowing Him to

-and point others to Him so they can eliminate worry as well.
+time’ serving the Lord and pointing others to Him, so they can

 Pray,